 Once prepared and fully cooled, the treat bars can be wrapped for gifting or stored for later use.
 Shelf life depends on the treat recipe, how it was made (including whether it was dehydrated), and the storage conditions.
 Since homemade treats don’t use preservatives, much like human baked goods, they’re typically best consumed within a few days of baking, carefully stored, and/or frozen for longer-term storage.
 I freeze most of our treats.
 You can read more in our FAQs, Tips, and Tricks post about homemade baked dog treat shelf-life and storage.

 Wrapping Dog Treat Bars as Holiday Gifts

 As a fun option for gifting, bar shaped treats can be wrapped like candy bars.
-Depending on your chosen materials, this can help with self-life and storage as well as handling, and it’s also quick, cute, and inexpensive.
-You can buy (or make) specialised bar wrappers, including custom printed wrappers, but you can also use some readily available household supplies to DIY a cute wrap and size it to suit your treats.
+Depending on your chosen materials, this can help with shelf-life and storage as well as handling.
+It’s also quick, cute, and inexpensive.
+You can buy (or make) specialised bar wrappers, including custom printed wrappers, but you can also use readily available household supplies to DIY a cute wrapper and size it to suit your treats.

 DIY Dog Treat Bar Wrappers

 The materials and supplies used in making the treat bar wrappers as shown include: